LueKely/Bees-Backend/readme.md

 # Todo

-# creating a session

-## how do i do that

-# doing
+# websockets things:

-- cors implementation
-- add express-session
-- create messages
-- get rooms you are in
-- room caching

-  - might send room details as cookies?

 - websockets
 - room participants
 - messages from rooms
   - this should only listen to groups you have entered

+# build

+- cors implementation
+- add express-session

+# doing

+- join room when you make a room
+- room caching

 # done

+- create messages
+- get rooms you are in

 - room participants